splunk/observability-workshop/content/en/s4r/4-online-boutique/_index.md

 ---
+title: Shopping at the Online Boutique 💶
-title: 4.
+linkTitle: 4.
 Shopping at the Online Boutique
 weight: 4
 ---